-The investigating officer will act in a timely manner but if the investigation is protracted, the complainant will be kept informed of progress, and will be informed of the likely timescale for conclusion.
+If the investigation is protracted, the complainant should be kept informed of progress, and be informed of the likely timescale for conclusion.

 Once the investigation is completed, the complainant must be informed of the outcome, and the nature of any action to be taken by the College to deal with the concern.